dat-adi/Java-Grip/README.md

 </pre>
 ## Club Registration
 <pre>
-ClubRegis.java & ClubTemp.java   | A club registration program, that was given as a school project.
+ClubRegis.java         | A club registration program, that was given as a school project.
 </pre>
 ## Pattern
 Programs that exhibit certain patterns